-My philosophical interests lie in neuroethics, bioethics and neurophilosophy.
-I am interested in the way neuroscience reformulates and reshapes central philosophical concepts such as memory, imagination, and consciousness.
-I am also interested in the possibilities these paradigms open for brain interventions and the ethical implications that arise from these new conceptualizations.
-In my current research, I examine whether neurobiological paradigms of memory formation (such as multiple trace theory and reconsolidation theory) destabilize the notion of memory as a source of factual truth, raise questions regarding our illusion of constant memories and persistent sense of self and thus change our self-perception and the notion of personal identity.
+Dr. Tzofit Ofengenden's philosophical interests lie in neuroethics, bioethics and neurophilosophy.
+She is interested in the way neuroscience reformulates and reshapes central philosophical concepts such as memory, imagination, and consciousness.
+She is also interested in the possibilities these paradigms open for brain interventions and the ethical implications that arise from these new conceptualizations.
+In Dr. Ofengenden's current research, she examines whether neurobiological paradigms of memory formation (such as multiple trace theory and reconsolidation theory) destabilize the notion of memory as a source of factual truth, raise questions regarding our illusion of constant memories and persistent sense of self and thus change our self-perception and the notion of personal identity.

 - “Memory Formation and Belief”, (2014) in Dialogues in Philosophy, Mental and Neuro Sciences, Volume 7, Issue 2.